BSidesSF/bsidessf.github.io/_pages/privacy.md

 * T-shirt size

 We will use this information to contact you and/or provide updates regarding the volunteer positions you selected during signup.
-This may include text messages sent via Twilio.
 If you do not wish to volunteer after signing up, please contact volunteer[@]bsidessf.org to request removal from the volunteer list.

 # Disclosure